llvm/llvm-project/flang/docs/FlangDriver.md

 You can read more on the design of `clangDriver` in Clang's [Driver Design & Internals](https://clang.llvm.org/docs/DriverInternals.html).

+## Linker Driver
+When used as a linker, Flang's frontend driver assembles the command line for an external linker command (e.g., LLVM's `lld`) and invokes it to create the final executable by linking static and shared libraries together with all the translation units supplied as object files.

+By default, the Flang linker driver adds several libraries to the linker invocation to make sure that all entrypoints for program start (Fortran's program unit) and runtime routines can be resolved by the linker.
+The libraries are:

+* `Fortran_main`: Provides the main entry point `main` that then invokes `_QQmain` with the Fortran program unit.
+This library has a dependency to the `FortranRuntime` library.
+* `FortranRuntime`: Provides most of the Flang runtime library.
+* `FortranDecimal`: Provides operations for decimal numbers.

+The default is that, when using Flang as the linker, one of the Fortran translation units provides the program unit and therefore it is assumed that Fortran is the main code part (calling into C/C++ routines via `BIND (C)` interfaces).
+When composing the linker commandline, Flang uses `--whole-archive` and `--no-whole-archive` (Windows: `/WHOLEARCHIVE:`,
+Darwin: *not implemented yet*) to make sure that all for `Fortran_main` is processed by the linker.
+This is done to issue a proper error message when multiple definitions of `main` occur.
+This happens, for instance, when linking a code that has a Fortran program unit with a C/C++ code that also defines a `main` function.

+If the code is C/C++ based and invokes Fortran routines, either use Clang as the linker driver (supplying `FortranRuntime` and/or `FortranDecimal` to the linker driver) or use Flang with the `-fno-fortran-main` flag.
+This flag removes `Fortran_main` from the linker stage and hence requires one of the C/C++ translation units to provide a definition of the `main` function.

 ## Frontend Driver
 Flang's frontend driver is the main interface between compiler developers and the Flang frontend.
 The high-level design is similar to Clang's frontend